-This article was written for the CIPHE by Emma Stapleton (COO of TenderSpace).
+This article was written for the CIPHE by Emma Stapleton, COO of Copronet (formerly TenderSpace).

 Collaboration is an expression that is being used more and more often in connection with construction these days, but what exactly is it and why is everyone talking about it?
 What does it involve and why is it off-putting for some people?